c4arl0s/7RewritingHistory/README.md

  create mode 100644 yellow.html
 ```

-This is an example of a **bad commit**.
+This is an example of a bad commit.
 It perform multiple unrelated tasks, and it has a relatively generic commit message.
 Thus far, we have not really specified when ti is appropriate to commit changes, but the general rules are essentially the same as for branch creation:

 1. Commit a snapshot for each significant addition to your project.
 2. Don't commit a snapshot if you cannot come up with a single, specific message for it.

 This will ensure that your project has a meaningful commit history, which gives you the ability to see exactly when and where a feature was added or a piece of functionality was broken.
-However, in practice, you will often wind up committing several changes in a single snapshot, since you will not always know what constitutes a **"well-defined"** addition as you are developing a project.
+However, in practice, you will often wind up committing several changes in a single snapshot, since you will not always know what constitutes a "well-defined" addition as you are developing a project.
 Fortunately, Git, lets us go back and fix up these problem commits after the fact.

 # 	* [Create and commit the Green Page](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)

-Let's create one more page before splitting that "bad" commit: Add the following HTML to a file called **green.html**
+Let's create one more page before splitting that "bad" commit: Add the following HTML to a file called green.html

 ```html
 <!DOCTYPE html>